 The PulseBlaster core's timing controller accepts an external (on-board) crystal oscillator of 50 MHz.
 The input frequency is internally multiplied.
-The PulseBlasterESR-PRO is available with 5 different internal clock frequencies: 200 MHz, 250 MHz, 300 MHz, 400 MHz, and 500 MHz.
-The innovative architecture of the timing controller allows the processing of either simple timing instructions (with delays of up to 232 clock cycles or 8.59 s at 500 MHz), or double-length timing instructions (up to 252 clock cycles long - over 100 days at 500 MHz!).
+The PulseBlasterESR-PRO is available with up to 500 MHz internal clock frequency.
+The innovative architecture of the timing controller allows the processing of either simple timing instructions (with delays of up to 2^{32} clock cycles or 8.59 s at 500 MHz), or double-length timing instructions (up to 2^{52} clock cycles long - over 100 days at 500 MHz!).
 Regardless of the type of timing instruction, the timing resolution remains constant for any delay - just one clock period (e.g., 2 ns at 500 MHz).

-The PulseBlaster core-timing controller has a very short minimum instruction time - only five clock periods1.
-This translates to a 10 ns machine instruction time at 500 MHz.
+The PulseBlaster core-timing controller has a very short minimum instruction time - only six clock periods1.
+This translates to a 12 ns machine instruction time at 500 MHz.
 The PulseBlasterESR-PRO is also capable of generating pulses on all outputs of lengths down to one clock cycle.
 For more information on this feature, please see the Short Pulse Feature section in Appendix I.